 Using a mortgage broker for bad credit can help you get access to deals that may not be available from mainstream banks and lenders.

-With hundreds and thousands of different mortgage products around, there may be one that is perfect for you and your criteria.
-With specialist subprime lenders, they may be more likely to accept your credit rating and financial position and you may only find them through a mortgage broker.
+With thousands of different mortgage products around, there could be one that is perfect for you and your criteria.
+With specialist subprime lenders, they may be more likely to accept your credit rating and financial position – you might only find these lenders through a mortgage broker.

 Since mortgage brokers only earn through commission, they will compare the market and speak to different providers on your behalf to help you get the best deal possible.

 The stronger your credit rating, the more likely that your application will be accepted.
-Checking your credit rating should be one of the first things you do to see what your current score is and how you can improve it.
-You can request your credit report from the UK’s credit agencies for just £2 or use their monthly services to see how your score goes or down over time.
+Checking your credit rating should be one of the first things you do – you can see what your current score is and see if you can improve it.
+You can request your credit report from the UK’s credit agencies, usually for a small fee, or use their monthly services to see how your score goes up or down over time.

 There may be some fast ways to improve your credit score, such as closing down any credit cards or store cards that you do not use.
 Some people have found out that they had phone contracts still open, that were not being used and this was harming their credit score.

-We can sometimes provide a quote on the screen or you may be contacted by one of our chosen partners who is best suited to your requirements.
-We are dedicated to helping you find the best mortgage for bad credit, at the most competitive rates possible.Apply Now
+Brokers can sometimes provide a quote on the screen, though you may be contacted by a chosen partner instead, who is best suited to your requirements.
+Bad credit mortgage brokers are dedicated to helping you find the best mortgage for people with poor credit histories, at the most competitive rates possible.Apply Now